Relintai/broken_seals/README.md

 I don't expect big changes anymore.

 I only have a minimum amount of content, only enought to figure out things like look, colors, style, and technical stuff etc.
-I'll start working on it properly after the content creation tools are done.
-(Hopefully soon.)
+I'll start working on it properly after the content creation tools are done. \
 Hopefully it won't take long to have something that's actually playable.

-Note that things like the spell system already has most of the required core features for even complex spells, which might be strange at first sight, especially if you know agile development, this is because this project was originally developed in unity (for about 3 years), and then eventually due to constant issues, bugs, and annoyances I ported it to godot (while fixing the design issues that I was forced to do because of c# / unity), and then later I went open source with it.
+Note that things like the spell system already has most of the required core features for even complex spells, which might be strange at first sight, especially if you know agile development.
+This is because this project was originally developed in unity (for about 3 years), and then eventually due to constant issues, bugs, and annoyances I ported it to godot (while fixing the design issues that I was forced to do because of c# / unity).
+Then eventually I went open source with it.
 Since I already had a prototype that let me mess with classes for a while, I decided to just focus on the technical stuff, and make that as good as I can first.

 ## Features